-The restrictions applicable to movements on certain lines appear in RSEIF 5.2 - The instructions on line operation (from June 2020: RDEI 142 - Local particularities valid in certain installations and on certain sections of line).
-Particular instructions regarding certain lines and specific vehicles are given in appendix D.8.
+The restrictions applicable to movements on certain lines appear in RDEI 142 - Local particularities valid in certain installations and on certain sections of line.
+Particular instructions regarding certain lines and specific vehicles are given in appendix D.10.

 The list with the lines that are specifically intended for freight transport can be found in appendix B.4.